5 Trends That Will Transform Cloud Computing in 2024

 Organizations will have two sets of workers as a consequence: those who have adopted digital best practices and those who have not.
 This would call for a need to train the second set of workers, which is called ‘reverse mentoring.’
 The adoption of cloud computing and related technologies will enable organizations to integrate both the workgroups into one unified workforce.

 5. Quantum Computing

 Quantum computing requires massive hardware developments.
-This opens up the potential to exponentially increase the efficiency of computers in 2020.
+This opens up the potential to exponentially increase the efficiency of computers in coming years.
 It allows computers and their servers to process more rapidly than ever before.
 Quantum computing also has the potential to limit energy consumption.
 It requires lesser consumption of electricity while generating massive amounts of computing energy.
 Best of all, quantum computing can have a positive effect on the environment and the economy.

 Are You Keeping Up the Pace?

-Whether you are a large organization or a small one, cloud computing will remain a compelling, fast-moving force in 2020.
+Whether you are a large organization or a small one, cloud computing will remain a compelling, fast-moving force in future.
 Adopting cloud computing technology will enable organizations to mitigate risks and capitalize on opportunities.
 Ultimately, organizations will have a number of decisions to make with regards to cloud computing.
 It will include deciding when and how to adopt cloud computing technology, as well as for deciding on the specific model they would like to adopt.

 Related Reading: Cloud Migration: Essentials to Know Before You Jump on the Bandwagon